PerseverantDT/origins-datapacking/Soul Shielder/README.md

 A protective barrier encases you, reducing the damage you take.

-- Start with 0 Shield Strength
+- Start with 20 Shield Strength
-- On death, lose all Shield Strength
+- On death, Shield Strength is reduced to 20 or unaltered when below 20.
-- Shied Strength is uncapped
+- Shield Strength is uncapped
 - Reduce damage taken by up to 10 HP
   - Reduced to up to 5 HP when below 20 Shield Strength
   - Increased to up to 10 HP when above 100 Shield Strength